-Marylhurst Pump Station Replacement Project
+Marylhurst Pump Station Replacement Project - Complete

 The current station has aging equipment with expensive repair and maintenance costs, and is unreliable in emergencies.
 It has a history of overflow events and there is no permanent back-up power currently at the site.
 Access into the pump station dry well (underground pump and electrical controls chamber) is by an elevator within a 3-foot diameter entrance tube and is considered “confined space entry”., Therefore, access is restricted which makes it difficult to maintain the station.
 Also, below grade electrical equipment is vulnerable to flooding.

 The project will involve replacing the existing 37-year old pump station in the same location.
 New high efficiency pumps will be installed and equipment will be configured differently to provide safer access for operations and maintenance staff, and bring the station up to current standards.
 A permanent on-site generator will be added to increase the reliability of the pump station.
 Electrical panels will also be placed within an above-ground building for security and protection.
-The project team will incorporate neighborhood feedback into design of the architectural features of the building landscaping.
+The project team has incorporated neighborhood feedback into design of the architectural features of the building and landscaping.

 The Marylhurst Pump Station was constructed in the early 1980s and is the city’s second largest station.
 It has a service area of 347 acres, which is 83% residential (more than 1,200 households).